nsantos16/vendor-flask/README.md

 ## Getting Started
 1. Clone the repository
 2. Install dependencies with pipenv: `pipenv install`
-3. Create Postgres Databases for production and testing enviornments
+3. Create Postgres Databases for production and testing environments
-4. Create and export the next enviornment varaibles:
+4. Create and export the next environment variables:

 | Variable               | Description                  | Default value |
 |------------------------|------------------------------|---------------|